What opportunities will this course give me?

 What do I need to sign up?

-If you are planning to progress from Access to a vocational course such as Nursing, Midwifery, Physiotherapy, teaching etc., it is important that you have appropriate work experience before applying to university in the autumn term.
+If you are planning to progress to a vocational course such as Nursing, Midwifery, Physiotherapy or Teaching, it is important that you have appropriate work experience before applying to university in the autumn term.
 It is your responsibility to find out what is required and organise this.

 * Please note that although this tool looks to give customers the best indication of course costs, a final cost can only be confirmed once all submitted information is verified by our information, advice and guidance team.

 If you require further advice and guidance about any course costs and/or the funding options available to you, the College has a dedicated Information, Advice and Guidance team who can be contacted on telephone 023 8091 1299.

 The College wishes to ensure that it complies with the requirements of the Equality Act 2010.
 If you are a disabled person, please ensure that we know what you need so that we can make all reasonable adjustments to help you succeed.

 Please note all courses descriptions may be subject to change.

 Eastleigh College students took part in a Crime Scene Management exercise, giving them a real insight into crime scene investigations and forensics.

 Hampshire Chief Executive paves the way for Women in Business

 In a sector which is disproportionately led by males, Chief Executive and Principal of Eastleigh College, Dr Jan Edrich, recently chaired the Women’s Leadership Network (WLN) Annual Conference, speaking of her own journey to senior leadership, and to inspire the leaders of tomorrow.